-Two instances of Councillor contact have been recorded by the Licensing Service during this municipal year, neither of which required reporting to the Standards Committee.
+No instances of Councillor contact have been recorded by the Licensing Service during this municipal year.

 Appendices

 Appendix 1 - Procedures for the Assessment and Review of Allegations of Breaches of the Members' Code of Conduct.

 PROCEDURES FOR THE ASSESSMENT AND REVIEW OF ALLEGATIONS OF BREACHES OF THE COUNCILLORS' CODE OF CONDUCT